-A PTE or trust with a calendar year end of 12/31/23 can extend the due date for filing the IT 1140 to September 15, 2024, provided it qualifies for an IRS extension of time to file.
+A PTE or trust with a calendar year end of 12/31/24 can extend the due date for filing the IT 1140 to September 15, 2025, provided it qualifies for an IRS extension of time to file.
 Ohio does not have an extension request form but honors the IRS extension.
 Include a copy of the IRS extension or IRS acknowledgement, and/or the extension confirmation number if electronically filed.
-See table below.